-With that being said, the Buhund does require a great deal of exercise and stimulation.
+That being said, the Buhund requires much exercise and stimulation.

-If they are not provided with an adequate amount of exercise and play throughout the day, they may become bored and destructive.
+They may become bored and destructive if they are not provided with adequate exercise and play throughout the day.

-If you are leaving them home alone throughout the day for work, make sure you provide them with plenty of toys and exercise them well when you get home.
+If you are leaving them home alone for work throughout the day, ensure you provide them with plenty of toys and exercise them well when you get home.

-A good walk or run in the morning will also help to tame destructive behaviors in your absence.
+A good morning walk or run will also help tame destructive behaviors in your absence.